10 Best Putters Of All Time (Tested and Reviewed for 2025)

 And why would they?

-This putter has long been a favorite of PGA Tour professionals that love its simplicity and exceptionally consistent performance.
+This putter has long been a favorite among PGA Tour professionals, who appreciate its simplicity and consistently exceptional performance.

-If I have a complaint about the White Hot OG One, it comes from the small insert along the face.
+If we have a complaint about the White Hot OG One, it comes from the small insert along the face.

-While some putters, like the Scotty Cameron Newport 2, offers total face milling, the OG One goes from urethane insert to stainless steel milling, which can cause inconsistency if you can’t find the center of the face at impact.
+While some putters, like the Scotty Cameron Newport 2, offer total face milling, the OG One switches from a urethane insert to stainless steel milling, which can cause inconsistency if you can’t find the center of the face at impact.

-I recommend White Hot OG One for high handicappers and beginners that want to play with premium golf equipment but don’t want the high price tag of a Scotty Cameron or Bettinardi.
+We recommend White Hot OG One for high handicappers and beginners who want to play with premium golf equipment but don’t want the high price tag of a Scotty Cameron or Bettinardi.

 Seemore FGP Black Mallet Putter